 Carlisleshoek Pass is a high mountain pass at an elevation of 2.563m (8,408ft) above the sea level, located in the Eastern Cape, South Africa, on the road between Rhodes and the Tiffindell Ski Resort.
 You don't need 4x4, but you do need controlled power, particularly where the cement strips zigzag their way up the most extreme section.
-It’s one of the highest mountain passes of South Africa.
+It’s one of the highest mountain roads of South Africa.

 The surface of the road to Carlisleshoek Pass (also known as Carlislehoekspruit Pass or Carlisle's Hoek) is gravel and sand.
 The pass is notorious for its descent into the little historical village of Rhodes.
 Actually the pass links Rhodes with Tiffendell, on the slopes of Ben McDhuui peak.
 This fairly extreme pass is for the more experienced driver.

 The rules of the road include drive slowly (40km/h), road narrows regularly, sharp corners, blind spots, steep grades and slippery when wet.
 This fairly extreme pass is for the more experienced driver.
 It rises more than 573 meters over 6,16 km producing steep average gradients of 1:10 with some of the sections an adrenaline pumping 1:2 [or 44% or 24 degrees].